nikhillondhe9/openag-cloud-v1/DeviceCommunications.md

-# Communication details for the OpenAg Food Computer
+# Communication details for the OpenAg™ Food Computer™

-#debugrob: add TM around OA and FC

-## Technologies used by the OpenAg Food Computers and backend services
+## Technologies used by the OpenAg™ Food Computers™ and backend services
 - RSA public / private keys
 - Google Firebase cloud functions
 - Google Firestore document database